Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 5. Check the logs, for example, if there is a general communication issue.
 For detailed information on fields and functions, see [LIST (Logging)](../UserInterface/07a_ListLogging.md).

-6. Return to the list and decide how to proceed with the transaction.
+6. Return to the list of cancellations and chargebacks and decide how to proceed with the transaction.